markjamesm/markjamesm.github.io/_posts/2020-11-06-developing-tui-music-player-csharp-part-three.md

 - model
 - view

 I then created Gui.cs inside of the view folder to house the TUI elements, and IPlayer.cs and Winplayer.cs inside the model folder for the music player methods.
 Starting with IPlayer, I started thinking about the methods common to all player implementations.
-Using the current application as a guide, I first needed to imlpement methods to pause, play, and stop the audio playback, as well as an auto-property to store the name of the last file opened:
+Using the current application as a guide, I first needed to implement methods to pause, play, and stop the audio playback, as well as an auto-property to store the name of the last file opened:

 ```csharp
 public interface IPlayer